Physics-Based Generative Adversarial Models for Image Restoration and Beyond: Analysis and Discussion

 \section{Analysis and Discussion}

-In this section, we further analyze the proposed method and compare it with related methods.
+In this section, we analyze the performance of the proposed algorithm against the state-of-the-art methods.

-{\flushleft {\bf Effect of the physics model constraint.}} Our method without the physics model constraint reduces to the conventional GAN~\cite{GAN} with loss function~\eqref{eq: pixel-wise-loss}.
-To examine the effect of this constraint and ensure the fair comparison, we disable the physics model constrained learning process (BaseGAN for short) in our implementation.
-As shown in Figure~\ref{fig: effect-loss-function}(b), BaseGAN is not able to generate clear images.
-The structures and colors of the recovered image are significantly different from the input as the physics model is not used.
-In contrast, our method with the physics model constrained learning process generates much clearer images where the strokes and colors are preserved well.
-We further quantitatively evaluate the effect of the proposed loss functions using the deblurring benchmark dataset~\cite{CNN/text/deblur}.
-Table~\ref{tab: effecf-constraint} shows the average PSNR and SSIM values of the recovered images generated by the methods with different loss functions.
-The results by the method using~\eqref{eq: loss-for-all} have the highest PSNR values and are also much clearer as shown in Figure~\ref{fig: effect-loss-function}(f).
+{\flushleft {\bf Effect of the image degradation model constraint.}} Our method without the image degradation model constraint reduces to the GAN model~\cite{GAN} with the loss function~\eqref{eq: pixel-wise-loss}.
+To analyze the effect of this constraint with fair comparisons, we remove the physics model and corresponding loss functions (BaseGAN for short) in our implementation and train the baseline model on the same image dehazing dataset which contains 6,900 hazy images.
+We randomly choose 495 synthetic hazy images (which are not used in the training stage) for evaluations.
+Table~\ref{tab: effecf-constraint} shows the experimental results of all the baseline algorithms and one example is shown in Figure~\ref{fig: effect-loss-function}.
+As shown in Figure~\ref{fig: effect-loss-function}(b), the BaseGAN method does not generate clear images.
+The structures of the restored image (e.g., the sky) by the BaseGAN method are significantly different from the input when the physics model is not used.
+In contrast, the proposed method with the image degradation model constrained learning process generates much clearer images.

+We show the effect of the proposed loss functions in Table~\ref{tab: effecf-constraint}.
+We note that the method without loss functions~\eqref{eq: pixel-wise-loss-co},~\eqref{eq: pixel-wise-loss}, or~\eqref{eq: pixel-wise-loss-co-2} is less effective and using one of these helps obtain better results.
+The restored images in Figure~\ref{fig: effect-loss-function}(c)-(f) demonstrate that the proposed algorithm with the proposed loss function is able to generate clear images.